Doing work in Rama: Depots, ETLs, and PStates

 .compoundAgg("$$pageViewCount", CompoundAgg.map("*path", Agg.count()))

-.compoundAgg("$$sessionHistory", CompoundAgg.map("*sessionId", Agg.list("*thinPageVisit")))
+.compoundAgg("$$sessionHistory", CompoundAgg.map("*sessionId", Agg.list("*thinPageVisit")));

 }